Philippine Genome Center: History

 In 2019, PGC Mindanao and PGC Visayas were established as satellite offices in Mindanao and Visayas respectively.

 COVID-19 pandemic in the Philippines

 In January 2020, the PGC in collaboration with UP Manila National Institutes of Health developed an RT-PCR SARS CoV-2 detection kit.

 In April 2020, the Department of Health has set the Philippine Genome Center as the 18th coronavirus testing hub.
 It was also tasked to conduct genomic sequencing of COVID-19 samples.
 In July 2021, PGC Mindanao and PGC Visayas was also given the task of detecting new variants with the plan on giving them machines to conduct genome sequencing.
-In September 2021, the PGC has shifted is focus towards detecting new COVID-19 variants in the country and less focus on conducting RT-PCR tests.
+In September 2021, the PGC has shifted its focus towards detecting new COVID-19 variants in the country and less focus on conducting RT-PCR tests.

 Facilities

 The PGC has two "core facilities"; the Core Facility for Bioinformatics (CFB) and the DNA Sequencing Core Facility (DSCF).
 A biobank is planned as PGC's third facility.
 The two facilities were funded by a ₱100 million (US$2.2 million) grant over three years from the Philippine Council for Industry, Energy and Emerging Technology Research and Development (PCIEERD) of the Department of Science and Technology.